Unlock The Secrets of Deep Sleep: The Complete Guide

 Poorly maintained sleep hygiene practices often contribute to inadequate deep sleep.

-Such habits might include irregular bedtimes, use of electronic devices before going to bed, which emits disrupting melatonin production—a hormone responsible for regulating our circadian rhythm—and sleeping in an environment not conducive for relaxation.
+Such habits might include irregular bedtimes, using electronic devices before going to bed, which emit blue light that disrupts melatonin production—a hormone responsible for regulating our circadian rhythm—and sleeping in an environment not conducive to relaxation.

 Nighttime nutrition also plays a vital role: consumption of caffeinated beverages or large meals close to bedtime may interfere with one’s ability to fall asleep and progress into deeper stages thereof.